MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Chunjong Park, Anas Awadalla, Tadayoshi Kohno, Shwetak Patel. *NeurIPS 2021*
   - Key Word: Healthcare; Health Screening and Diagnosis; Dataset Shift Detection.
   - <details><summary>Digest</summary> Unpredictable ML model behavior on unseen data, especially in the health domain, raises serious concerns about its safety as repercussions for mistakes can be fatal.
 In this paper, we explore the feasibility of using state-of-the-art out-of-distribution detectors for reliable and trustworthy diagnostic predictions.
 We select publicly available deep learning models relating to various health conditions (e.g., skin cancer, lung sound, and Parkinson's disease) using various input data types (e.g., image, audio, and motion data).
 We demonstrate that these models show unreasonable predictions on out-of-distribution datasets.

+- Do Humans Trust Advice More if it Comes from AI?
+An Analysis of Human-AI Interactions. [[paper]](https://arxiv.org/abs/2107.07015)
+  - Kailas Vodrahalli, Roxana Daneshjou, Tobias Gerstenberg, James Zou. *AIES 2022*
+  - Key Word: Human–Computer Interaction; Human-Centered Computing; AI Advice.
+  - <details><summary>Digest</summary> We recruited over 1100 crowdworkers to characterize how humans use AI suggestions relative to equivalent suggestions from a group of peer humans across several experimental settings.
+We find that participants' beliefs about how human versus AI performance on a given task affects whether they heed the advice.
+When participants do heed the advice, they use it similarly for human and AI suggestions.
+Based on these results, we propose a two-stage, "activation-integration" model for human behavior and use it to characterize the factors that affect human-AI interactions.

 ### Others: 2018